HappyLabz/happylabz.github.io/navigation/contact.md

   HappyLabz Technologies is a fintech start-up that derives insights from multiple subfields of Artificial Intelligence and applies General Intelligence analytical techniques to produce cutting-edge technical algorithms.
-These highly specialized algorithms provide investors with real-time understanding of stock price behavior, enabling them to time trades with remarkable accuracy.
+These highly specialized algorithms provide investors with a real-time understanding of stock price behavior, enabling them to time trades with remarkable accuracy.
 </p>
 <p class="friendlyWording">